• Skip to primary navigation

 Despite their differences, bullet ice and nugget ice share a few similarities:

-Both are widely available in the food service and hospitality industries, ensuring easy access for businesses and consumers alike.
+Both are widely available in the food service and hospitality industries, making sure easy access for businesses and consumers alike.

 Both are commonly used in beverage applications to enhance drink cooling.